MicrosoftDocs/dynamics-365-intelligent-order-management/topics/orchestration-flows.md

 2. Select **New** to initiate the orchestration flow creation process.
 The orchestration flow designer canvas opens.

-3. In the upper left corner, enter a unique name like "Test Order flow sample."
+3. In the upper-left corner, enter a unique name such as "Test Order flow sample."

 4. In the **Orchestration Type** field, select **Order Orchestration**.